MEGA65/open-roms/doc/Extended-BASIC-TODO.md

 * `RUN` should be able to run program from device, as in BASIC V10
 * `PAGE` and `DELAY` commands from Simons BASIC, or something similar
 * `DUMP` command from Simons BASIC, or something similar
+* it should be possbile to assign to `TI` special variable
 * function to insert a substring starting from given position
 * function to generate string of n duplicated characters
 * function to retrieve fractional part of a number